-- 6The Fund Actuary also undertakes a short review quarterly to ensure the financial position of the Fund remains on track between full valuations. - 7 You can choose your own investment option for this sub-account.
-Refer to section 16 of this report and the Investment Guide available at www.ngssuper.com.au/pds for more information on investment choice.
+6The Fund Actuary also undertakes a short review quarterly to ensure the financial position of the Fund remains on track between full valuations.

-As at 30 June 2018 the employer was contributing in line with the actuary's recommendations and the Plan was in a satisfactory financial position.
+As at 30 June 2019 the employer was contributing in line with the actuary's recommendations and the Plan was in a satisfactory financial position.